The Dragon and the Wolf: In the Narrow Sea

 Tyrion witnesses Jon Snow entering Daenerys' cabin.
-Jon and Daenerys give in to their feelings for each other and have sex.
+Jon and Daenerys have sex.

 At Eastwatch-by-the-Sea

 The undead army arrives at Eastwatch.
 When Viserion appears, ridden by the Night King and breathing blue fire, Tormund orders the Night's Watch to evacuate.
 Viserion destroys Eastwatch and breaches the Wall, finally allowing the White Walkers and the wights to invade the Seven Kingdoms.

 Production

 Writing

 "The Dragon and the Wolf" was written by the series' co-creators David Benioff and D. B. Weiss.
 In the "Inside the Episode" featurette published by HBO following the airing of the episode, they described the meeting at the dragon pit as one of the most challenging scenes in the episode to write, as they felt it was important to give each character their due.
 Weiss described the many different interactions between various characters as "deceptively difficult", and the necessity for the actors to be "playing off the person they're supposed to be playing off of" for the scene to be properly translated during the filming process.

 For the culmination of the Winterfell storyline, and the death of Littlefinger, Benioff and Weiss stressed the importance of the scenes leading up to the finale, which they described as a realistic threat of harm between Arya and Sansa, with Benioff saying "It's one of the benefits of working on a show like this, where over the years so many beloved characters have been killed, and so many characters make decisions you wish they hadn't that you can believe Sansa might conspire against Arya, or that Arya might decide that Sansa has betrayed the family and deserves to die."
 Benioff continued by revealing his excitement in seeing Aiden Gillan's performance as Littlefinger, as it was the first time that they had written a scene in which the character was caught unaware, saying "He's imagined every conceivable eventuality except this one."
 Isaac Hemsptead Wright, who portrays Bran, described a scene that was originally written between his character and Sansa, but it was later removed from the episode.